benjaminheng/knowledge-base/content/recipe-beef-stew.md

 - Is gelatin a decent substitute for flour?
 - Experiment with mushrooms.
 I find that mushrooms don't reheat well, but worth another try.
 - Iteration 1:
     - Bit too watery.
-Reduce stock from 500ml to 250ml.
-Might require some flour too.
+Reduce stock from 500ml to 450ml.
     - 30 minute pressure cook is good.
 Consider reducing to 25 minutes if planning to freeze.
-    - Potatoes are fine but might be a bit soft given that I'll be freezing and reheating it.
-Consider cooking potatoes separately next time?
-    - Taste is excellent.
-No additional seasoning required.
     - Increase carrots from 200g to 250g.